-To what degree are you satisfied with the quality of education your child(ren) receive(s)?
+To what degree are you quality of education you

 %

 very satisfied 134 31

 satisfied 151 34

 somewhat satisfied 30 7

 neutral 38 9

 not satisfied 18 4

 don't know 67 15

 The table below indicates the responses to these questions that were answered by those respondents that had children in the school system.
 There was a significant amount of missing data due to the number of respondents without children in the school system.